How it works

 The Big Issue in the North vendors are making a commitment to earn an income.
 Sixty-five per cent of vendors have never begged and 97 per cent of those who have committed crime to fund life on the street or a drink or drug habit say they have offended less since they have been selling the magazine.

 Support services for vendors such as breakfast clubs and arts projects are managed and delivered by The Big Issue in the North Trust.

-Everyone selling the magazine has to work according to the code of conduct, a set of rules governing how vendors work.
+Everyone selling the magazine has to work according to a set of Vendor Expectations, a set of rules governing how vendors work.

 - can only sell on designated pitches

 - cannot sell between 8pm and 7am

 - must not use physical or verbal aggression towards members of the public or other vendors